 Get out of the consumer habit of constantly buying new things and start being more money conscious.
 How many of your purchases were worthwhile?
 What could you have bought second-hand instead?
 Which items would you get a refund for if you had the chance?
 Don’t let those lovely people who sent you your credit card fool you – having a TV screen which is less than 50 inch is not living in poverty!
 Once you have reviewed your spending habits, start looking at ways to save money by reducing monthly spending.

 If you are stuck on a high rate of interest then it can take forever to pay off debts.
 When you first started incurring the debt it may have been at 0% interest but if the interest free period expires before the debt is paid off then you will most likely be paying an extremely high rate of interest.

 To get out of debt quicker, find out what the current interest rate is as soon as possible.
 One you know what you are paying, see if you can move part or all of the debt onto a credit card with 0% on balance transfers.
 Even if you can only do this on a portion of the debt it’s still better than paying high interest rates on the full amount owed.
 When interest is working for you it’s a wonderful thing but when it’s working against you it can be crippling.
 Make it your aim to pay as little interest as you possibly can (ideally zero!).

 Make a repayment plan

-Being in debt can be a real concern and can often lead to stress and anxiety.
-However, you can take control of the situation by reviewing your spending habits and working out a plan to pay off your debts.
+All jokes aside, being in debt can be a real concern and can often lead to stress and anxiety but you can take control of the situation by reviewing your spending habits and working out a plan to pay off your debts.
 Don’t forget to pay close attention to how much interest is being added onto the debt.
 High rates of interest will make it more difficult to pay off debts so look into what can be done to reduce them.
 By following the steps above you will certainly be on the right track to clearing your debts and in time you may even be able to start investing.

 For those in need further help, charities such as Step Change provide fantastic information and support to people struggling with debts.